Offsideplayer24/VerifyIt/README.md

 # **VerifyIt 🔍**

-> An adaptive web game that challenges you to spot AI-generated Instagram reels.
+> An adaptive web game that challenges you to spot AI-generated videos.
 Built with an EfficientNet-B0 transfer learning pipeline and a Streamlit frontend.
 You compete head-to-head against the model — after every guess, the game reveals the AI's prediction, its confidence level, and the ground truth.

 ![Python](https://img.shields.io/badge/Python-3.10+-blue?style=flat-square&logo=python)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red?style=flat-square&logo=pytorch)